Next Start

 His prior experience was mostly in working on Harley-Davidson® bikes, but MMI gave him the opportunity to connect with people from all kinds of backgrounds.
 “I made a lot of great connections that I still keep in touch with today,” he says.

-According to Jim, the relationships he formed while at MMI are one of his most valuable takeaways.
-If he ever comes across something he’s unfamiliar with, he has people he can call on who will point him in the right direction.
+According to Jim, the relationships he formed while at MMI were extremely valuable.
+If he ever comes across something he’s unfamiliar with, he could ask for help from fellow former MMI students who are also dealing with the dynamic, exciting challenges in their own tech careers.
 “You can’t put a price tag on that,” he shares.

-As far as his training goes, Jim loved spending time in the classroom and lab.
-According to him, the classrooms were laid out nicely, the bikes were in good condition and there were plenty of tools to go around for all of the students.
-His only complaint was that he wishes the days were longer!
+As far as his training goes, Jim loved spending time in the classroom and lab.18 According to him, the classrooms were laid out nicely, the bikes were in good condition and there were plenty of tools to go around for all of the students.
+His only complaint was that he wished the days were longer!

 Jim also enjoyed learning from his instructors.
 “The staff was extremely knowledgeable and willing to help you with what you were doing in class or that project you had going on at home,” he says.

-From MMI Student to Motorcycle Mechanic Shop Owner
+From MMI Student to Motorcycle Repair Shop Owner

 successful motorcycle shop interior

 “It was all a learning process in the beginning,” he shares.
-Jim had to learn how to arrange his shop in a way that optimized efficiency as well as all of the things that come with being a business owner, such as developing work orders, understanding the legal wording of service authorizations and finding the best suppliers for parts.
+Jim had to learn how to arrange his shop in a way that optimized efficiency, as well as all the other responsibilities that come with being a business owner, such as developing work orders, understanding the legal wording of service authorizations and finding the best suppliers for parts.

 Jim enjoyed the process and seeing his dream come to life.
 When he first opened, he worked on any and everything—no matter the manufacturer or type of work it was.
 For a period of time, he had a handful of employees who helped him with the growing amount of work coming in.